Wonderful Wanderings

 josefov prague

 Maisel Synagogue has been rebuilt several times since its original incarnation as a Renaissance temple in 1592.
-Situated just north of the Old Town Square, its current neo-Gothic exterior was built in 1905 and sets the building apart from the rest of the architecture on this street.
+Situated just north of Old Town Square, its current neo-Gothic exterior was built in 1905 and sets the building apart from the rest of the architecture on this street.

 Part of Prague's Jewish Museum, the synagogue hosts a permanent exhibition on the history of the Jews in Bohemia, featuring historical artifacts, maps, manuscripts from the Jewish community, and a virtual tour of the old quarter.